- High School Diploma or GED equivalent;

 - Performs duties in accordance with the Employee Manual, Department Policies and Procedures, City of Alamogordo Ordinances, and any applicable State or Federal authority.

-- Occasional non-traditional work hours will be necessary outside normal business hours, including evenings, weekends, and holidays for emergencies or stand-by duties;
+- Occasional non-traditional work hours may be necessary during evenings, weekends, and on holidays;

 - Maintains the confidentiality of information obtained during the performance of duties; and